“At first, the parlor was used as the operating room where surgeries were performed under chandelier lights”

 *

-A series of undated photos show many of the new rooms in the North Wing Addition.
+A series of undated photos including many of the new rooms in the North Wing Addition.

 Scott-Webb Memorial Hospital – North Wing Addition – Children’s Ward Waiting Room